matloff/qeML/inst/Overfitting.md

 Combining these two points, we can observe the battle between bias and variance in their impact on MAPE.
-At first the reduction in bias overpowers the increase in variable, but for larger degrees, the opposite it true.
+At first the reduction in bias dominates the increase in variance, but for larger degrees, the opposite it true.

 Remember, variance is *always* increasing as degree increases here.
 But